Meet Our Team

 Director of Communications

-Working across the Seeding Labs team, Leah is responsible for Seeding Labs’ communications strategy and outreach.
+Working across the Seeding Labs team, Leah helps bring the Seeding Labs mission to life through communications strategy and outreach.
 Prior to joining Seeding Labs, she led external relations for City Connects, an education nonprofit based at Boston College.
 At the PR firm Solomon McCown, she represented nonprofit and healthcare organizations, including the Make-A-Wish Foundation and the Massachusetts Biotechnology Education Foundation.
 Her experience in scientific storytelling began at the Harvard Medical School Office of Public Affairs, where she publicized the faculty’s research findings.
 Leah holds a BS in journalism from the Boston University College of Communication.

 Melissa P. Wu, PhD